qwaneu/qwaneu.github.io/_posts/2020-10-09-test-data-builders.md

 We like test data builders.
 It is a pattern where the benefits outweigh the small investment in builder code.
 They make tests more focused and readable, and provide a succinct and expressive way of describing your test setup.

 This pattern is widely applicable, but the specific form varies from programming language to programming language.

+## References

+The Test Data Builder pattern was originally described by Nat Pryce: [Test Data Builders: an alternative to the Object Mother pattern](http://natpryce.com/articles/000714.html).

 _Credits: Willem, thanks for dotting the i's in this post._